moderndatacompany/dataos.info/docs/resources/lens/lens_setup.md

 Once you've completed the Lens setup(adding source connection detail) and have defined the Lens model you can start Lens.
 It is considered a good practice to test your Lens and ensuring the data model is error free before deploying it. the docker-compose file will help us for the same.

-> <b>Note:</b> Ensure your working directory is the Lens project directory

-><b>Note:</b> Ensure that the API Key is correctly passed as defined in your docker-compose.yml.
+> <b>Note:</b> Ensure your working directory is the Lens project directory and that the API Key is correctly passed as defined in your docker-compose.yml.

 You can test Lens in the development environment by running: